oravivek/multicloud/exadbd-at-aws/prerequisite-steps/pre-requisites-steps.md

 1. After creating an ODB peering connection, configure your Amazon VPC route tables to route traffic to the peered ODB network.
 For more information, see [Configuring VPC route tables for ODB peering](https://docs.aws.amazon.com/odb/latest/UserGuide/configuring.html#configure-routes).

 2. To update a route table, use the AWS CLI ec2 *create-route command*.
-The following examples updates Amazon VPC route tables.
+The following example updates Amazon VPC route tables.

 ```
 <copy>